 Not always immediately apparent, these companies sell different products or services to your business and possibly to your target audience.
 For example, an indirect competitor for your bakery might be a supermarket that also sells baked goods.
 It’s not their primary offering, but there is some overlap.
 You often find this type of competitor online where you’ll also compete for keywords, and therefore the attention of online searchers.

-Potential or future competitors could be a direct, indirect or replacement competitor that currently cannot distribute to your specific market.
-For example, a brand that sells sportswear online but is only able to sell to US markets is not a threat for UK sports brands currently, but they could be in the future.
-Or a brand that currently only sells to a specific audience but could expand their offering to include yours, i.e. sportswear for men that could eventually target women.
+Potential or future competitors are often direct, indirect or substitute competitors currently not distributing in your market.
+For example, a brand that sells sportswear online but can only sell to US markets is not a threat for UK sports brands, but they could be in the future.
+Or a brand that currently only sells to a specific audience could expand their offering to include yours, i.e. sportswear for men that could eventually target women.